-There cannot have been many players in any stage that have made such an impact as Jessica did on her international debut when she scored an incredible six tries against Canada.
+There cannot have been many players that have made such an impact as Jessica Breach did on her international debut when she scored an incredible six tries against Canada.

 After starting rugby at the age of six at Chichester RFC, her development of the game was helped by her father John who was a rugby coach and represented Sussex and Norfolk during his playing days.

-Success has come early to Jessica as she won the European sevens championship with England Under 18s in 2004 and 2005, captained the talent development group side in a win over Canada.
+Success came early to Jessica as she won the European Sevens Championship with England Under 18s in 2014 and 2015 and captained the talent development group side in a win over Canada.

 2017 Can (1,3)

-Last updated: 13 December 2017
+Last updated: 10 July 2017